SUNILPCA/webpack2-basics/README.md

 # webpack2-basics
-Java Script Project with Webpack2
+JavaScript Project with Webpack2

+This will help how to setup simple java script file with webpack, which need nodejs.